Technogeezer50/esd2iso/README.md

 restarted using the -r option, or if the final phase of the ESD creation fails.

-w11arm_esd2iso automatically enables retry and restart features that handle the interruption of ESD downloads from Microsoft due to network connectivity issues.
-The utility will automatically retry an interrupted download up to 20 times.
-After 20 retries, the utility will exit, and will display a command (containing the -r option) that can be copy/pasted to resume the ESD download.
+If downloads are interrupted due to network issues, the utility will automatically retry the download from the point of interruption up to 10 times.
+After 10 retries, the utility will exit, and will display a command (containing the -r option) that can be copy/pasted to resume the ESD download.

-The -r option can be used as many times as necessary as directed by the utility to complete the download.
+An interrupted download can be restarted with the  -r option as many times as necessary as long as the work directory still exists.
 In all honesty, it shouldn't need to be used more than once unless you have a really, really bad network connection.
-Each restart attempt using the -r option will resume a download from the point of interruption of the last execution of the utility.
+Each restart attempt using the -r option will also resume a download from the point of interruption of the last execution of the utility.

-w11arm_esd2iso will verify the SHA1 hash of the downloaded ESD file against the hash value provided by Microsoft.
+The downloaded ESD file will be validated against the SHA1 hash provided by Microsoft.
 If the verification fails (indicating a corrupt download), the utility will exit with an error message.